-All international students (non-U.S. citizens or non-U.S. permanent residents) are required to obtain an F-1 Student Visa in order to attend Duke University Summer College for High School Students.
-Students should not plan on entering the country using a tourist visa (B-1/B-2) if the intention is to enroll in Summer College for High School Students.
-If you have questions, please contact Dr. Nicki Charles at 919-684-8763.
+All international students (i.e., non-U.S. citizens or non-U.S. permanent residents) are required to obtain an F-1 student visa in order to attend Duke University Summer College for High School Students.
+You should not plan on entering the U.S. using a tourist visa (B-1/B-2) if the intention is to enroll in Summer College for High School Students.
+If you have questions, please contact us at firstname.lastname@example.org.

 Visa Application Procedures

-After we review your Summer College for High School Students’ application and if we offer you admission, we will enroll you in the program.
-We will register you for the daytime class beginning February 20, 2017.
-Once you have been registered for your daytime class, we will initiate the process to apply for an I-20 visa document.
-Duke University Visa Services will provide access to their online web form.
+We will begin registering Summer College students who have paid their deposit for their daytime courses on February 19, 2018.
+Once you have been registered for your daytime class, we will initiate the process for you to apply for an I-20 Visa document.
+This will begin with Duke University Visa Services (DVS) providing you with access to their online web form.
 Be prepared to complete the form and return the required documents by postal delivery service (these will not be accepted via fax or e-mail).
 We strongly recommend using DHL or FedEx.